Judge Reinhold: Personal life

+He and his second wife, Amy Reinhold, have a daughter named Haley Rose who was born in February 2013.
+They live together in Little Rock, Arkansas.

 Reinhold was arrested at Dallas Love Field airport on December 8, 2016, for disorderly conduct after objecting to a patdown from security shortly after he was released from the hospital following an adverse reaction to a medication.
 He spent ten hours in jail and accepted a deferred adjudication agreement under which charges would be dismissed in 90 days.

 In popular culture

-Reinhold has occasionally been referred to in film and television, largely in reference to his first name, Judge.
+Reinhold has occasionally been referred to in film and television, largely in reference to his nickname, Judge.
 The earliest example was Clerks: The Animated Series, where Reinhold voiced a judge called Judge Reinhold.
 In the Becker episode "Trials and Defibrillations", the presiding judge is called Judge (Miriam) Reinhold.

 In Arrested Development, Reinhold, playing himself, appears as the judge of a fictional court show, a parody of such series as The People's Court, Judge Judy and Judge Mathis.
 In the film Fanboys, Billy Dee Williams appears as a courtroom judge named "Judge Reinhold".

 Reinhold stars as the ex-boyfriend, terrorized by a jilted lover, in Jo-El Sonnier's 1988 music video for "Tear Stained Letter".

-In The Simpsons episode "Lady Bouvier's Lover", when Marge found out that her mother was going to marry Mr. Burns, she told her that she couldn't because Burns was evil and tried to sway her toward getting together with Abraham Simpson.
-Jacqueline countered by saying that Abe was "an old fusspot".
-Marge then conceded that Grampa had his problems, but compared to Mr. Burns he was "Judge-freaking-Reinhold!"
-The comparison was lost on Jacqueline, however, as she didn't know who Reinhold was.
-Reinhold being a character actor who generally plays roles that call for an "awkward nice guy" demeanour, explains Marge's being one of his fans and having a favourable opinion of him, particularly by comparison to Mr. Burns.